Timepiece, small numbered release: (41mm).

 General questions:

-Sign up for our Priority List, which will notify you about our launches as well as giving you priority access to behind-the-scenes secrets of our brand, and also follow us on our social media (links at the bottom of every page of our website).
+Sign up for our Priority List, which will notify you about our launches as well as giving you priority access to behind-the-scenes secrets of our brand.
+You can also follow us on our social media (links at the bottom of every page of our website).

 We are always here to help.
 We try to provide as much information as possible on our product pages, but if you’d like to know something specific please contact us.